JumpstartLab/son_of_store_engine_submissions/README.markdown

   * 5B reviews 3A in Jeff's Office
   * 6B reviews 4A in Classroom High
   * 1B reviews 5A in Classroom Low
-  * 2B reviews 6A in Boardroom
+  * 2B reviews 6A in Extra Room

 #### Peer Reviews